 Business owners going through a divorce are often concerned about the future of their business.
-To learn more about business owner divorce, continue reading and reach out to our experienced Montgomery County business valuation lawyer to discover how our firm can assist you with your upcoming divorce.
+To learn more about business owner divorce, continue reading and reach out to our experienced The Woodlands business valuation lawyer to discover how our firm can assist you with your upcoming divorce.

 Can my spouse get part of my business in a divorce?

 There are two types of property when it comes to divorce: community property and separate property.
 Although the rules are complicated, for the most part, separate property refers to the property that was acquired prior to the marriage, or to property that was acquired through inheritance or gifts.
 All other property owned by either spouse at the time of divorce is community property.